Exercise Myths vs Reality

 When you're anxious, your body is stuck in fight-or-flight mode.
 Adrenaline is pumping.
 Cortisol is elevated.
 Your muscles are tense.
 Your body is literally prepared to run from a threat — but there's nowhere to run.
 If you want to understand more about how your fight-or-flight response works and why it misfires, that context can help exercise make even more sense.

 Exercise gives your body what it's asking for.
 It burns off that adrenaline.
 It uses up the fight-or-flight energy that's been sitting in your system making you feel awful.
 It's not about "getting fit" — it's about completing the stress cycle your body already started.
-In an era of constant change and rising anxiety driven by AI and technological upheaval, that built-up stress energy needs somewhere to go more than ever — especially if you're dealing with anxiety about AI replacing your job.
+In an era of constant change and rising anxiety driven by AI and technological upheaval, that built-up stress energy needs somewhere to go more than ever — especially if you're dealing with fear of AI replacing your job.
+When AI FOMO has you glued to your screen comparing yourself to others, exercise physically breaks that comparison cycle.

 Here's what happens when you move: